 How does close reading help to develop my student’s comprehension?

 Close reading is a reading strategy that involves reading a text carefully and critically, paying attention to details, and analyzing the author's use of language and structure.
-Close reading can help improve student comprehension in several ways:
+Close reading helps improve student comprehension in several ways:

 Deepens understanding: Close reading encourages students to read a text multiple times, allowing them to uncover deeper meanings and subtleties that they might miss on a first reading.